Oils for Washing

 - Wash It Off: Rinse the oil thoroughly with soap or shower gel after soaking in the bath.

-Tseng emphasizes the importance of avoiding slips when using oil for a bath.
-Wear nonslip bathroom slippers, sit on a chair while showering, and thoroughly scrub the floor and slippers with baking soda and dish soap afterward to help prevent falls.
+Tseng emphasizes taking care to avoid falls when using oil for a bath.
+Wear nonslip bathroom slippers, sit on a chair while showering, and thoroughly scrub the floor and slippers with baking soda and dish soap afterward.

 Precautions